Burkina Faso: Why citizens are disenchanted with their president | DW | 24.01.2022

 The insecurity is generating an immense humanitarian crisis in a country that is already one of the world's poorest.
 Burkina Faso ranks 182 out of 189 countries on the United Nation's 2020 Human Development Index.

-So far, he conflict has internally displaced nearly 1.5 million people out of a population of just 21 million.
+So far, the conflict has internally displaced nearly 1.5 million people out of a population of just 21 million.

 Kabore initially came to power in 2015 after the ousting of authoritarian leader Blaise Compaore, who had ruled the country for 27 years.